International acclaim for Collaborative Targeted Outreach Programme (CTOP) to build local health and care workforce

 Home » International acclaim for Collaborative Targeted Outreach Programme (CTOP) to build local health and care workforce

-A pioneering joint research initiative by the University of Bedfordshire and the Bedfordshire, Luton and Milton Keynes (BLMK) Integrated Care Board (ICB) has received international acclaim, winning the Patient and Caregivers Partners Award at the International Conference for Integrated Care 2025 in Lisbon.
+A pioneering joint research initiative by the University of Bedfordshire and the Bedfordshire, Luton and Milton Keynes (BLMK) Integrated Care Board (ICB) has received international acclaim, winning the Patient and Caregivers Partners Award at the International Conference on Integrated Care 2025 in Lisbon.

 The award was presented for their Community Targeted Outreach Programme (CTOP), a revolutionary project which is transforming the approach to health and social care workforce development.